-Response: Flow control will be provided for this site by three Stormtech infiltration galleries.
-Per Pierce County Requirements, these galleries have been designed to infiltrate 100% of runoff from the project site up to the 100-year storm event.
+Response: Flow control will be provided for this site by a stormwater infiltration gallery.
+Per Pierce County Requirements, this gallery has been designed to infiltrate 100% of runoff from the project site up to and including the 100-year storm event.